-One of the best things you can do is grab a portable wireless battery charger.
+One of the best things you can do is grab a portable charger.
 You never know when your electronics will suddenly die on you, but most of the time it’ll be when you need them to be working the most (like a last-minute deadline or 16-hour flight).

 This wireless charging battery pack is also a great idea as well.